 Top 5 travel bloggers who will inspire you to travel more!

 He is one of the most popular guys in travel blogging.
 Started back in 2006, Matt has been traveling the world.
 The author of the New York Times best-selling book, ‘How to Travel the World on $50 a Day’.
-He has traveled to over 80 countries, flown hundreds of thousands of miles, slept in all sort of places, tried the weird food, learned multiple languages, and concluded that you don’t need to be rich to travel.
+Matt has traveled to over 80 countries, flown hundreds of thousands of miles, slept in all sort of places, tried the weird food, learned multiple languages, and concluded that you don’t need to be rich to travel.

 30 years old guy from Croatia.
 Describing himself as a regular, everyday, normal guy that every now and then tries to do something irregular, unique and extraordinary.
 He started living his life only recently, by moving away from the usual “be born – go to school – get married – do the job that you don’t like – retire and die” lifestyle.
-He kept asking himself the question, “What exactly do I want to do with my life?”
-He looked for an answer on some of his journeys in the last five years, visited over 40 countries, hitchhiked over 50,000 kilometers, and all that with a budget of under $10/day.
+Tomislav kept asking himself the question, “What exactly do I want to do with my life?”
+Looked for an answer on some of his journeys in the last five years, he visited over 40 countries, hitchhiked over 50,000 kilometers, and all that with a budget of under $10/day.
 Tomislav says, he still hasn’t found the answer, but he’s enjoying the search.

 Recently, he published a book called “1,000 Day of Spring” which quickly turned into a bestseller back home.
 Tomislav currently living in New Zealand, working on his second book.